 - Improving data quality and completeness

 - Updating depreciation methods to improve accuracy

 - Improving assignment of Building Quality and Condition grades

-- A new Land Value methodology
+- Implementing a new Land Value methodology

 - Improving Building Size adjustments

-The staff of the Buncombe County office is highly skilled, with exceptionally talented people in key positions throughout the department.
-Those that I observed, met with and interviewed are dedicated to the highest standards of excellence in public service.
-They understand the requirements and nuances of the work, and are motivated to make improvements in any and all areas that will create more accurate and fair assessments for their constituents.
+The staff of the Buncombe County office is highly skilled with exceptionally talented people in key positions throughout the department.
+Those that I observed, met with, and interviewed are dedicated to the highest standards of excellence in public service.
+They understand the requirements and nuances of the work and are motivated to make improvements in any and all areas to create more accurate and fair assessments for their constituents.

-In recognition of the difficulties in the valuation of high-end properties, they have created a specialty position for a Luxury Home specialist.
-They have also created a Data Review Specialist position and a Data Analysis Team.
+In recognition of the difficulties in the valuation of high-end properties, they have created a specialty position for a luxury home specialist.
+They have also created a data review specialist position and a data analysis team.
 These assignments should improve data quality.

-The office has expressed the desire to use regression models for the valuation of residential properties.
-This means that they need to create a team of at least three people to build, test and implement a catalog of models.
+The office has expressed a desire to use regression models for the valuation of residential properties.
+This means that they need to create a team of at least three people to build, test, and implement a catalog of models.
 The same team could eventually build a catalog of income models for non-residential properties.

-10.04 Staffing
+10.4 Staffing

 Despite all of these positive observations, an unavoidable truth is that the Assessment Office is critically understaffed.
-IAAO recommends a parcel to staff ratio of between 2000:1 and 5000:1, depending on how homogenous the inventory; the level of technology and the number of accounts in non-residential property classes.
+IAAO recommends a parcel to staff ratio of between 2000:1 and 5000:1 depending on how homogenous the inventory, the level of technology, and the number of accounts in non-residential property classes.
 With 133,000 parcels, the office should have between 26 and 66 employees.
-The Real Property division currently has 25 on staff, with one vacant position in their workforce plan.
-This number includes the Real Property Appraisers; Analysts; GIS staff and Administrative personnel, but does not include 4 contract workers who provide general services not directly related to appraisal.
+The Real Property Division currently has 25 on staff, with one vacant position in their workforce plan.
+This number includes the real property appraisers, analysts, GIS staff, and administrative personnel, but does not include four contract workers who provide general services not directly related to appraisal.
 The ratio of accounts to staff is approximately 5300:1.
-The high degree of technological capacity provides efficiencies that reduce the total number of recommended staff, but this is countered by the variety and complexity of the inventory and the number of sub-markets.
+The high degree of technological capacity provides efficiencies that reduce the total number of recommended staff, but this is countered by the variety and complexity of the inventory and the number of submarkets.
 It is not within the scope of this report to make specific recommendations regarding the optimal number of staff or to address the organization of the office, however it is safe to recommend increasing the number of staff in the Real Property Division.
-The Assessment office and the County managers should work to arrive at a workforce plan that will realistically provide the Assessment office with the capacity to best serve constituents.
-County managers are encouraged to consider staff augmentation, not as an expense, but as an investment in constituent services that pays significant dividends in both the short and long term.